jaymel-tapel/SampleCRM-Backend/README.md

 **SampleCRM.Models** - Class library for entities/models, contains User and Customer/CustomerBasicInfo classes.

-**SampleCRM.Helpers contains:** - Class library which contains the token model and AuthSettings configuration model used for accessing the appsettings.json
+**SampleCRM.Helpers** - Class library which contains the token model and AuthSettings configuration model used for accessing the appsettings.json

 ### Endpoints